peterkhe1999/CheatSheet/OSCP/README.md

 Use PowerShell and .NET classes to create a script that enumerates the domain.

-Leverage an **Active Directory Services Interface (ADSI)** (a set of interfaces built on COM) as an LDAP provider.
-We need a specific LDAP **ADsPath** in order to communicate with the AD service:
+Leverage an **Active Directory Services Interface (ADSI)** as an LDAP provider.
+We need a specific LDAP **ADsPath** to communicate with the AD service:

 `LDAP://HostName[:PortNumber][/DistinguishedName]`

-- The **Hostname** can be a computer name, IP address or a domain name.
-E.g., `corp.com` domain.
+- **Hostname** can be a computer name, IP address or a domain name, e.g. `corp.com`.
 A domain may have multiple DCs.
 The DC that holds the most updated information is the **Primary Domain Controller (PDC)**.
-There can be only one PDC in a domain. => find the DC holding the **PdcRoleOwner** property.
+There can be only one PDC in a domain. => Find the DC holding the **PdcRoleOwner** property.

 - The **PortNumber** is optional.
 It will automatically choose the port based on whether or not we are using an SSL connection.
-If we come across a domain using non-default ports, we may need to manually add this to the script.
+If we come across a domain using non-default ports, manually add this to the script.

 - **DistinguishedName** (DN) is a part of the LDAP path.
 A DN is a name that uniquely identifies an object in AD, including the domain itself.